The Morse theory of \v{C}ech and Delaunay complexes: Introduction

 The \emph{flow complex} introduced in \cite{Giesen2008Flow} is conceptually similar to the Wrap complex.
 Being based on the gradient flow of the distance function to a point set, this construction is however less combinatorial.
 In general, the flow complex is not a subcomplex of the Delaunay triangulation, and its computation remains challenging~\cite{Cazals2008Robust}.
 It has been shown to have the same homotopy type as the Delaunay complex for the same radius \cite{Buchin2008Recursive}.
 Our results imply that it has the same homotopy type as the Delaunay--\v{C}ech complex and the Wrap complex, all for the same radius.

 The structure of the generalized gradients has been described before for the special case of \v{C}ech filtrations in \cite{Attali2013VietorisRips}, and for Delaunay filtrations in \cite{Edelsbrunner2003Surface,vanManen2014Power}.
 Our Morse-theoretic treatment of selective Delaunay complexes systematically unifies and generalizes these results.
 The continuous Morse theory for distance functions to finite point sets in Euclidean space has also been investigated in \cite{Siersma99Voronoi,Lieutier2004Any,Bobrowski2014Distance}.
+By the homotopy-equivalence of unions of balls, \v{C}ech complexes, and Delaunay complexes, we obtain the same characterization of critical points and the same statements about the change of homotopy type of sublevel sets at critical values.
+Our main interest is in the additional structure provided by the interval partition of the discrete Morse function, and the explicit combinatorial description of homotopy equivalences induced by a discrete gradient.

-This paper extends the collapse of the Delaunay--\v{C}ech to the Delaunay complex, which is the main result in an early version of this paper \cite{Bauer2014Morse}.
-To include the \v{C}ech complex in the collapsibility hierarchy, we had to substantially change the proof and unify the treatment of \v{C}ech and Delaunay functions in the framework of convex optimization.
+This paper extends the collapse of the Delaunay--\v{C}ech to the Delaunay complex, which is the main result in an early version of the present paper \cite{Bauer2014Morse} and has been known prior to that paper in $\Rspace^2$ only \cite{Chintakunta2013Topology}.
+To further include the \v{C}ech complex in the collapsing sequence, we had to substantially change the proof and unify the treatment of \v{C}ech and Delaunay functions in the framework of convex optimization.

+The generalization of discrete Morse theory used in the present paper was suggested in \cite{Freij2009Equivariant}.
+The corresponding notion of collapses by intervals in the face poset has been considered before in \cite{Wegner1975DCollapsing}, and collapses by even more general clusters of simplices have been considered in \cite{Hersh2005Optimizing,Jonsson2008Simplicial}.
+Another popular construction of a geometric complex is the \emph{Vietoris--Rips complex} \cite{Vietoris1927Uber}.
+The resulting filtrations however do not generally come from a generalized Morse function.

 \paragraph{Outline} Section \ref{sec2} presents background material in combinatorial topology and discrete Morse theory.
 Section \ref{sec3} discusses the \v{C}ech and Delaunay complexes in the context of a larger family of proximity complexes in Euclidean space.
 Section \ref{sec4} generalizes from points to points with weights, writing all conditions in the language of convex optimization.
-Section \ref{sec5} proves the collapsing hierarchy.
-Section \ref{sec6} concludes the paper.
+Section \ref{sec5} proves the collapsing sequence.
+Section \ref{sec6} describes consequences of the collapsing sequence.
+Section \ref{sec7} concludes the paper.